-As part of their Corporate Social Responsibility (CSR) agenda many companies allocate resources, which could be people’s time and expertise or money, to support charities and community projects.
+As part of their Corporate Social Responsibility (CSR) agenda, many companies allocate resources to support charities and community projects.
+This could be through giving people’s time and expertise, as well as money.

 Any charity willing and able to invest the resources can introduce corporate fundraising as an income stream to some extent.
 With the right approach, even the smallest of charities can benefit from fundraising in the corporate sector.

 While developing corporate partnerships is not easy, there are some simple steps a charity can take to build this source of income:

 - Have a look at our Guide to Payroll Giving which provides all the essential information you will need when setting up a Payroll Giving Scheme